Regenerative Medicine Protocol

 Metabolic Component: Nutritional Medicine

 Nutritional optimization protocol focusing on anti-inflammatory dietary patterns and metabolic support for connective tissue health.
-This component addresses systemic factors influencing joint homeostasis.

 • Anti-inflammatory nutritional assessment